Facial Recognition Can See Through Masks. Examples and Use Cases

 Hewlett Packard Enterprise has rolled out a few return-to-work solutions that will help companies bring their employees back to work safely.
 Distance tracking solution is equipped with video analytics to monitor mask usage in areas required.
 The solution is a simple and effective way to make sure that office workers follow the safety standards at work.

 In the coronavirus wake, NEC Corp., known for its ‘solutions for society’, has developed a biometric device that can recognize people wearing masks.
 The device scans the face of a person and their irises.
-The company claims that the device promises contactless masked face detection with a low error rate and will be on sale by 2021.
+The company claims that the device promises contactless masked face detection with a low error rate.
 The NEC’s vice president mentioned that there’s nothing extraordinary about testing their facial recognition algorithms on face masks.
 Masks are pretty common in Japan, especially during flu seasons.

 Body Temperature Scanning